51Degrees/specifications/pipeline-specification/part2/pipeline-elements/usage-sharing-element.md

 is room to add entries again.
 However, it is important that these actions are logged so that users can identify potential issues with their usage sharing.

+<span style="color:yellow">One other implementation detail is concerning how to deal with the non-empty queue and destruction of the pipeline and flow elements.
+Should the destructor of the Usage Sharing Element be blocking? i.e. joining the thread that is processing the queue until it is finished?</span>

 # Configuration options